-It is normal for a heating unit to eventually need a new blower or a little attention once a year to make sure everything is running correctly, but a well-maintained heating unit should work without much mending along the way.
-A few signs that your system may be in need of replacing are below:
+It is normal for a heating unit to eventually need a part replacement or a little attention once a year to make sure everything is running smoothly, but a well-maintained heating unit should work without much mending along the way.
+A few indications that your system may be in need of replacing are below:

 - needing several visits during the same heating season;